-Flanders Chancellery and Foreign Office is in charge of all of the Government of Flanders’ international relations.
-It coordinates Flanders’ international and European activities and therefore takes the lead in Flanders’ relations with foreign governments, the European Union and international organizations.
+Since its inception, the Government of Flanders has conducted a foreign policy.
+Flanders Chancellery and Foreign Office is responsible for coordinating Flanders’ international and European activities and is therefore in charge of the relations between Flanders and foreign governments, the European Union and international organisations.

-- monitoring import, export and transfer of weapons and strategic goods from Flanders.
+• Controlling the import, export and transit of dual use products, arms and other strategic goods from Flanders;

 - The Netherlands, The Hague,